KennethGHansen/KennethGHansen/README.md

 ## Hi there 👋

+My name is Kenneth and I hold a Masters degree in electronics and optics.
+I have more than 18 years of experience in designing electronics for various companies.
+I am now working as an independent consultant via my company Gyldenbrand Consult (https://gyldenbrandconsult.dk/)

+I am now focusing on improving my skills within embedded programming, and I will be presenting my projects here.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on implementing different sensors with the STM32F446RE microcontroller and the ESP32 microcontroller
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently building on my embedded coding knowledge using primarily STM32 and ESP32 microcontrollers for various projects.
 - 👯 I’m looking to collaborate on ...

 <!--